cloudflare/cloudflare-docs/content/spectrum/reference/limitations.md

 ## Universal SSL

-[Universal SSL](/ssl/edge-certificates/universal-ssl/) is not compatible with Cloudflare Spectrum, use either an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/) or a [custom certificate](/ssl/edge-certificates/custom-certificates/).
+[Universal SSL](/ssl/edge-certificates/universal-ssl/) is not compatible with Cloudflare Spectrum.
+Use either an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/) or a [custom certificate](/ssl/edge-certificates/custom-certificates/) instead.

 ## Listen on ports configuration